Materials Science Education

 A selection of the places and projects I have worked on:

 For my publications checkout my Google Scholar Profile

 I was honored to have a prestigious post-BS research associate position at Oak Ridge National Laboratories early in my engineering career.
-I built and executed a variety of material science experiments in area of thermal and mechanical properties and characterization which resulted in many publications.
+I built and executed a variety of materials science experiments in the areas of thermal and mechanical properties and characterization which resulted in many publications.

 Ocean Wave Energy Capture

-The oceans are a massive potential source renewable and carbon-free energy.
-Unfortunately no transduction (mechanical to electrical) technologies currently exist to capture any significant amount of ocean wave energy (not tidal).
+The oceans are a massive potential source of renewable and carbon-free energy.
+Unfortunately no transduction (mechanical to electrical) technologies currently exist to capture any significant amount of ocean wave energy.
 During my PhD I explored a way to use variable capacitance energy generation, combined with naturally occurring electric double layers (ultra capacitors) available from to the salt in the oceans, to convert ocean waves into electrical energy.
 The work was published in an academic paper and requires significant refinement.

 High performance ceramics such as ballistic armor require very high formation (sintering) temperatures and thus are very energy intensive to produce.
 Flash Sintering uses electric fields and currents to directly impart energy into the workpiece, resulting in energy efficient processing for ceramics.